Park Square's New Play Highlights Winey Customers and Life

 Servers especially will appreciate the humor in the Park Square Theater’s latest production, Sometimes There’s Wine, a two-woman play about relationships fueled by wine.

-The opening sketch features a server with "like 45 tables to tend to" and the maddening stereotypes who keep circling back with their demands—the woman who wants a table on the patio when it’s clearly full; the man complaining that his gimlet has too much lime juice, could he just have his vodka straight up with the lime juice on the side?; the bike rider who parks his bike in the center of her station and then wants to verify they don't serve beer with the male bartender; the woman who says there's no need to come back it will only take her a second to pick a wine by the glass from their extensive list; and the woman with the baby carriage the size of a car who wants a table for five who will show up any time now.
+The opening sketch features a server with "like 45 tables to tend to" and the maddening stereotypes who keep circling back with their demands—the woman who wants a table on the patio when it’s clearly full; the man complaining that his gimlet has too much lime juice, could he just have his vodka straight up with the lime juice on the side?; the bike rider who parks his bike in the center of her station and then wants to verify they don't serve beer with the male bartender; and the woman with the baby carriage the size of a car who wants a table for five who will show up any time now.

 And just in case you think it’s a chick flick on stage, the man sitting next to me was laughing so hard my attached seat was vibrating, causing me to wonder when my pedicure was going to start.